satscape/Xtenscape/README.txt

 with it.
 I'll try to answer any questions you have, but basically heres the source code, you're on you're own.
 Have fun!

-Oh, if you do make an app using this source code, whether its for iPhone or any other platform, do let me know and I'll provide a link on my Xtenscape page.

 Cheers,
 Scott Hather
-Author of Satscape, Xtenscape, and Twizzlescape.